-The PA must be a PhD (or at least a rank of Senior Research Economist/Associate Professor).
-At least one of the Committee members must be from the Teaching and Research Staff of the Centre.
+The PA must be a PhD and at least one of the Committee members must be from the Teaching and Research Staff of the Centre.

-The thesis proposal together with the Committee's recommendations will be forwarded for consideration and approval of the BASR, University of Karachi.
+The thesis proposal together with the Committee's recommendations will be forwarded for consideration and approval of the ASRB, University of Karachi.

-The thesis requires at least one year's study and research prior to its formal submission to BASR, for evaluation.
+The thesis requires at least one year's study and research prior to its formal submission to ASRB, for evaluation.
 It will carry 12 credit hours.
 The candidate is required to submit seven copies of his/her thesis, which must be written in English, along with an abstract not exceeding 1000 words.

 The thesis is examined by a committee of examiners which consists of two members of the candidate's thesis committee and one external examiner from outside the AERC.
 He/She has to be an expert in the subject.
-The external examiner gets appointed by the BASR from amongst ten names which are recommended by the Principal Supervisor.
+The external examiner gets appointed by the ASRB from amongst ten names which are recommended by the Principal Supervisor.

-The candidate is also required to defend his/her thesis orally before a Defense Committee which consists of at least two of the above three examiners of the thesis and the Incharge,

-GSP as a non-voting member.
+The candidate is also required to defend his/her thesis orally before a Defense Committee which consists of at least two of the above three examiners of the thesis and the Incharge, GSP as a non-voting member.
 The award of degree is contingent upon satisfactory report of the external examiner on the thesis and positive recommendation of at least two members of the Defense Committee, one of whom must be from outside the University of Karachi/AERC.